 - If Figma recognizes this font.

-What font is my Storybook using?
+What font are my stories using?

 This is because Figma is not aware of font-family mappings used on the page and uses font names which appear inside font files.